-Operational Risk Component Description Metrics Execution, Delivery & Process Management Risk of process errors as a result of migration and other transformation projects Credible MI on SLA management Risk Events Complaints Clients, Products & Business Practices Risk of inadequate management of Conduct Risk - Conduct risk Management Information (including complaints, ombudsman actions, claims and new business SLA measurement, product development, post- implementation reviews).
-Program execution risk, as a result of change fatigue Risk EventsOperational MI The risk of inadequate management of operational risk of services provided by third parties including broker facility management Risk rating of third parties Number of Audits and Findings Internal Fraud Risks associated with acts intended to defraud, misappropriate property or circumvent regulations, the law or company policy which involves at least one internal party.
+Operational Risk Component Description Metrics Execution, Delivery and Process Management Risk of process errors as a result of migration and other transformation projects Credible MI on SLA management Risk Events Complaints Clients, Products and Business Practices Risk of inadequate management of Conduct Risk - Conduct risk Management Information (including complaints, ombudsman actions, claims and new business SLA measurement, product development, post-implementation reviews).
+Program execution risk, as a result of change fatigue Risk EventsOperational MI The risk of inadequate management of operational risk of services provided by third parties including broker facility management Risk rating of third partiesAudit findings Internal Fraud Risk of loss due to the reliance on controls of the outsourcer over major processes, key operations, functions and knowledge that are critical to the business undertaking.
+Moreover it includes the risk of needing to bring back inhouse the key operations and not having the capacity. • Risk Events External Fraud Cyber-attack risk, either through information theft or denial of service ("DoS") Risk EventsResults of Vulnerability Testing

+Operational Risk Component Description Metrics Staff turnover Employment Practices and Workplace Safety Risk of not attracting, retaining and developing key staff to achieve business plan Staff surveys Exit interviews Risk Events Business Disruption and Systems Failure Business Continuity risk Business continuity plan status and testing results System incident reviews Damage to Physical Assets The damage or unavailability of physical assets (e.g. offices, laptops, archives, key staff members) as a result of a natural disaster or other traumatic event can affect company's operation.
 Risk Events

-Operational Risk Component Description Metrics External Fraud Cyber-attack risk, either through information theft or denial of service (DoS) Risk EventsResults of Vulnerability Testing Employment Practices & Workplace Safety Risk of not attracting, retaining and developing key staff to achieve business plan Staff turnover, staff surveys and exit interviews Risk Events Business Disruption & Systems Failure Business Continuity risk Business continuity plan status and testing results System incident reviews Damage to Physical Assets The damage or unavailability of physical assets (e.g. offices, laptops, archives, key staff members) as a result of a natural disaster or other traumatic event can affect company's operation. • Risk Events

-C.5.4.
-OPERATIONAL RISK MITIGATION TECHNIQUES
+C.5.4 Operational risk mitigation techniques

 AIG Life's Risk Management Framework facilitates the identification, assessment, monitoring, and measurement of operational risk and promotes a culture where each employee has responsibility for managing operational risk.
 There is a robust internal controls system in place across all functions and sample audits are undertaken.
-System controls are in place and the Company is certified under ISO27001.
-Controls are reviewed regularly with reporting to the BARC.
+IT system controls are in place and the Company is certified under ISO27001.
+Operational controls are reviewed regularly with reporting to the RCC and BARC.
 Internal Audit undertakes reviews to assess the internal control framework and whether it is operating effectively.